sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-new-aggregators.md

 # New Aggregators

-After ADSBExchange was acquired by a data aggregator, several of the collaborators of this group split off and started their own ADS-B aggretation services based on @wiedehopf's open source software.
+After ADSBExchange was acquired by a data aggregator, several of the collaborators of this group split off and started their own ADS-B aggregation services based on @wiedehopf's open source software.
 Rather than developing a separate container for each of them, we created a `multifeeder` container that can be configured to feed them all.

 `multifeeder` supports: